igor-stanimirovic/2d-platformer/Readme.md

 ## Overview

 Welcome to Jump Man, a 2D platformer game that showcases my skills in 2D game development using Unity.
-This game is based on a course I watched for guidance since I haven't created mutch 2D Platformers, but I've heavily modified it.
+This game is based on a course I watched for guidance since I haven't created many 2D Platformers, but I've heavily modified it.
 I'm still learning Unity 2D & 3D Development.
 This is just a part of my journey hope you enjoy it.

 ## Features